smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 Delegators can now vote to approve the loan request.
 When enough unique delegators have given their approval before the approval duration is expired, the status of the loan will be changed to APPROVED and the loan NFT token transfers will be unpaused so they can be transferred to lenders during the loan funding.

-TODO: Now the delegators are a fixed set, make them dynamic with the DAO and staking for governance.

 Governance:challengeRequest
 uint256 requestId: The id of the request to challenge.